libp2p/docs/content/concepts/multiplex/mplex.md

 > Backpressure is a mechanism to prevent one peer from overwhelming a slow time consuming the data.

 mplex has no limits on how many streams a peer can open.
-This allows mplex to support a wide range of applications and use cases, but it also means that mplex may not be as efficient as other multiplexing protocols that limit the number of streams that can be opened.
+This allows mplex to support a wide range of applications and use cases.

 {{< alert icon="" context="">}}
 **Yamux should be used over mplex in libp2p**.
-It is well-suited for applications that require fast, reliable data transfer as it is optimized for low-latency, high-bandwidth environments.
+It is well-suited for applications that require fast, reliable data transfer.

 Until recently, the reason mplex was still supported was compatibility with js-libp2p, which didn't have yamux support.